uvarovag/eslint-config-feature-sliced-flat/README.md

 # @feature-sliced/eslint-config adapter for ESLint 9 Flat Config

-A shared ESLint configuration for TypeScript and React projects.

 ## Installation

 To use this configuration in your project, install the required dependencies: